Make-UpWorkClub/StudyNotes/en-US/notes/📗Cegep 2/Probability and Statistics/Estimator.md

 Estimates the parameter in an *interval*

 > [!abstract] Confidence interval
-> Interval estimator with a level of certainly attached to it
+> Interval estimator with a level of certainty attached to it

 > [!abstract] Confidence coefficient
 > Probability that an interval estimator encloses the target parameter